 - When the edges become a deep brown, swirl the pan until the brown hue creeps into all of the butter, and an intoxicatingly nutty smell develops.

 - When the butter is a deep brown color, it’s done.
 Remove it from the heat and continue on.

 To avoid splattering, I like to turn the heat off, THEN add the tomatoes and garlic.
 They’ll simmer for a few minutes, and you’ll notice them break down and turn into a super thick sauce on their own.
 At this point, add the cream and throw the noodles into a big vat of boiling, salted water.
 Because fresh noodles only need a minute or two to cook, you really want to wait until the last minute to cook them.

 The final step is of course tossing everything together, and don’t forget a quick seasoning check of salt and pepper!

 Which actually leads me to one of the most important rules you need to follow to make this dish, or really any dish for that matter, great.
 SEASON AS YOU GO!
 This is the best advice I can give any cook, seasoning as you cook each layer is essential to a well-salted final dish.
 It makes all the difference in the world.

-So here, you’re going to want to season the zucchini and corn as you cook them, the tomatoes, the cream sauce and then last but not least, the final product.
-It may seem like a lot, but it’s honestly what takes a good dish to great, and it’s something I live by.
+Here, you’re going to want to season the zucchini and corn as you cook them, followed by the tomatoes, the cream sauce and then last but not least, the final product.
+It may seem like a lot of seasoning, but it’s honestly what takes a good dish to great, and it’s something I live by.

 This recipe as written serves four average eaters.
 We don’t eat huge portions in our family, so if you do, or if you have a family of five or six, you may want to double the recipe.
 And it’s easily done.